github/docs/script/README.md

 ### [`reset-translated-file.js`](reset-translated-file.js)

-This is a convenience script for replacing the contents of translated files with the English content from their corresponding source file.
+This is a convenient script for replacing the contents of translated files with the English content from their corresponding source file.

 It's intended to be a workaround to temporarily bypass Crowdin parser bugs while we wait for translators to fix them.